audacioustux/audacioustux/src/content/blog/knative-argo-grafana-eks.md

     ignoreAggregatedRoles: true
 ```

-Why the patch? hmmm it's out of scope for this post.
-But you can find more about it from [here](https://argo-cd.readthedocs.io/en/stable/user-guide/diffing/#ignoring-rbac-changes-made-by-aggregateroles).
+Why the patch?
+Hmm, it's out of scope for this post.
+But you can find out more about it from [here](https://argo-cd.readthedocs.io/en/stable/user-guide/diffing/#ignoring-rbac-changes-made-by-aggregateroles).

 Now, let's create the ArgoCD application manifests.
 Start with Argo Workflows.

 ### Argo Workflows

-[Argo Workflows](https://argoproj.github.io/argo-workflows/) is an open source container-native workflow engine for orchestrating parallel jobs on Kubernetes.
-In this project, we'll use Argo Workflows to run CI/CD pipelines, instead of the other alternatives (e.g. Github Actions, Tekton, etc.).
+[Argo Workflows](https://argoproj.github.io/argo-workflows/) is an open-source container-native workflow engine for orchestrating parallel jobs on Kubernetes.
+In this project, we'll use Argo Workflows to run CI/CD pipelines, instead of the other alternatives (e.g. GitHub Actions, Tekton, etc.).
 The reason is simple - Argo Workflows is a Kubernetes native solution, and it's very easy to integrate with other Kubernetes native tools like ArgoCD, Argo Events, etc.

 Create a file named `k8s/apps/argo-workflow.yaml` with the following content: